Ask a Marketing Expert

 Designing these elements well is crucial to your brand’s success, but it takes care and intent to do it successfully.

-Things can get a bit chaotic, depending on how many people are involved in your visual identity design.
-Know who needs to approve each element of the identity, and create a reasonable timeline (with built-in approval stages) to make sure everyone is on the same page throughout the process.
+FYI, things can get a bit chaotic, depending on how many people are involved in your visual identity design.
+Know who needs to approve each element of the identity, and create a reasonable timeline (with built-in approval stages) to keep everyone on the same page throughout the process.

 Your Visual Identity Checklist

-We’ve helped many brands bring their visual identities to life, and we’ve learned something from each one—including the big pitfalls to avoid and the little things that can make a huge difference in your final outcome.
+We’ve helped many brands bring their visual identities to life, and we’ve learned something from each one.
 Here’s how we suggest you tackle each element as efficiently and effectively as possible.
+Note: Make sure to follow these steps in order, as each element creates a foundation for the next.

 visual identity checklist cta